 - Everyone with the task of taking care of these floors needs to have proper instruction and training on the special needs of wood floors.

 - Anyone cleaning or waxing wood floors must follow the manufacturers’ directions relating to the products that should be used to clean and maintain these floors.

 - Cleaning personnel need to know that specific types of floors require specific types of care.
 Wood is maintained differently than ceramic or tile or vinyl flooring.

 Proper Maintenance Requirements For Wood Floors

-The good news is that Florida’s negligence laws requires that business owners familiarize themselves on the specific care and upkeep of wooden floors, in order to keep customers safe from dangerous conditions.
+The good news is that Florida’s negligence laws require that business owners familiarize themselves with the specific care and upkeep of wooden floors, in order to keep customers safe from dangerous conditions.

 A business owner should know, for example, the standard process for maintaining wood floors is to sand the wood, seal it with the appropriate sealer, and then apply a combination cleaner-dressing that is solvent-resistant.

 Also, according to WoodFloors.org the following advice should be followed for proper regular upkeep:

 - Daily sweeping with a soft bristle broom or dusting with a dry microfiber mop.

 - Weekly vacuuming on bare floor setting